Best Travel Gear for Infants and Toddlers

 *Don’t underestimate the difference between toting around one (or two) seats that weigh 10 or 11 lbs vs. seats that weigh 25-30 lbs (most nicer seats, like Britax, etc.).
 Good day-to-day seats, they are not, but for travel?
 The difference is night and day.

-If you’re flying a lot and plan on taking your seat to the airplane (or to check it at the gate, which I recommend over checking it at the ticket counter), definitely invest in a car seat travel cart, such as the Britax Travel Cart (below).
+If you’re flying a lot and plan on taking your seat to the airplane (or to check it at the gate, which I recommend over checking it at the ticket counter), you may want to look into a car seat travel cart, like this one from Coopeter or GoGo Babyz.

 …the crazy things we do for car seats…no?